 ESGI (European Study Group with Industry) is Europe's leading workshop bringing together mathematicians and industrial companies.
 These week-long workshops have been held annually since 1968 and were previously known as the Oxford Study Groups with Industry, where they attracted leading mathematicians to work on industrial problems.
 In Denmark these workshops are conducted alternately at DTU and SDU.

 Companies submit mathematical problems for the study group to solve; often in the form of a modelling or an optimization problem.
 Participants work in groups around each problem, presenting the results of their efforts to industry at the end of the week.
 A written report on each problem is drawn up and presented to the companies.

-The fee for submission a problem is DKK 25.000.
+The fee for submitting a problem is DKK 25.000.
 Contact one of the organizors by email for information on how to submit a problem.

-There is no participation fee for academics and Ph.D. students.
-Complete the following form to register.
+* There is no participation fee for academics and PhD students.

-In connection with the study group, there is a Ph.D. course: (DTU Course 02940) Modern Methods in Industrial Mathematics.
+In connection with the study group, there is a Ph.D. course: Applied Mathematics in Industry.
 This 5 ECTS course includes participation in the study group, and begins four days before the 'regular' study group with three 1-day lecture courses in various topics.